-In hot and humid climates, heating, ventilation, and air conditioning (HVAC) systems are typically responsible for 55%-65% of the energy consumed in schools.
+In temperate and mixed climates, heating, ventilation, and air conditioning (HVAC) systems are typically responsible for 55%-65% of the energy consumed in schools.
 By using the "whole-building" approach - looking at how all the building's design elements work together - your design team can factor in energy-saving choices that reduce heating and cooling loads and downsize the HVAC system needed.
 By not over-designing the HVAC system, you can reduce initial equipment costs as well as long-term operating costs.
-Over-designing or over-sizing of the HVAC system can also result in loss of humidity control and subsequent mold problems.